Register of New Zealand

 HOOKER, Rev Keith James M.A., B.D., A.C.A.

-Theological Hall Dunedin 1981
+Theological Hall, Dunedin, 1981

-Lodged Certificate, BOP 15 July 2007
+Lodged Certificate, Bay of Plenty, 15 July 2007

 [Home] [Purpose, Aims & Policy] [Search Tips] [Abbreviations] [Terminology] [Email]